someseananigans/ReadmeGenerator/README.md

 To generate your own README.md, first run ```npm i``` in order to install the following npm package dependecies as specified in the  ```package.json```:
 - ```inquirer``` : allows for prompted user inputs from the terminal

-The application can be invoked with node index.js
+The application can be invoked with node index.js within the assets directory

 ## Usage